The Effects of Xanax Use

 Lasting Health Effects

-Chronic use or abuse of sedatives is associated with:6
+Chronic use of sedatives is associated with:6

 - Cognitive deficits.